-Using delinquency data provided by SAN that dated back to 2001, and extrapolating the series to a seven-year horizon based on the SME Tracker methodology, Fitch was able to derive a base case default rate of 2.30%.
+Using delinquency data provided by SAN that dated back to 2001, and extrapolating the series to a seven-year horizon based on the SME Tracker methodology, Fitch was able to derive a base case default probability of 3.34%.
+The fact that vintage data was provided in terms of number of delinquent loans (as opposite to delinquent loan balances) allowed to determine a base case default probability consistent with the use of a loan-by-loan amortisation profile within the VECTOR SME simulation.